Hello everyone and welcome to Prep My Car!

 5th Car: VW Golf R (Blue)

 The Golf was my first “proper” car and was my absolute pride and joy.
-I’d worked so hard to get it and bought it brand new, which was something I thought I’d never be able to do.
+I’d worked so hard to get it and bought it brand new, which was something I thought I’d never been able to do.

 It was (is) truly rapid!
 I’d gone from a 1.2 Clio to a 2L Golf kicking out 300BHP.
 I couldn’t fault the car and with it had so much fun.